edgeryders/network-viz-for-ssna/README.md

 5. To facilitate the interpretation of the codes co-occurrence network by human analysts, it may be useful to discard weaker connections between codes (edges with lower values of `k`).
 To do this, run the `levels_of_k` script, then select a readable graph.
 This generates a subgraph of the stacked graph for each level of `k`.
 You can then switch back and forth between them.
 High levels of `k` yield smaller, more legible graphs that focus on the strongest associations.
 Low levels of `k` preserve more of the richness of the original corpus.
 5. Use the layout script provided to create results like the one below.
 Brighter edges correspond to higher-`k` edges.

+## <h2 id="heading--explore-graphs">Explore your graphs</h2>

+Once you have built your networks, your real exploration can begin.
+Tulip is a good tool for that: from within the Tulip perspectives you can zoom in and out, re-draw the graphs with different layouts, apply colors, highlight the neighborhoods of nodes etc. The [Tulip manual](https://tulip.labri.fr/Documentation/current/tulip-user/html/gui.html) is a good starting point to familiarize yourself with what you can do with it.

 ## <h2 id="heading--gource">Dynamic visualizations with Gource</h2>

 The Python module contains functions that generate a custom log file compatible with [Gource](https://gource.io).
-You can use it to generate videos like [this](https://youtu.be/0uYQZbfFmlA).
+You can use it to generate videos like [this](https://youtu.be/xH54IQ5blMQ).
 Refer to the documentation string in each function.